crystal-ball/ember-cli-prop-types/README.md

 ```

 ## In Production
-Props validation is only run in development builds.
-During production builds a
+Although props validation is only run in development builds, this addon must be
-stripped version of the library is imported.
-File size is 2.2KB (0.8KB gzipped).
+included for production builds as well.
+During production builds the `prop-types`
+library is not imported.
+Instead a set of shims is imported for the props validators
+so that the `import` statements do not throw errors.
+Prod weight for the addon is
+0.29 KB (0.12 KB gzipped).

 The call to `PropTypes.checkPropTypes` is automatically stripped in production builds
 as well using UglifyJS's `compress` configurations.
-If you would like to disable
+If you would like to disable this
-this additional stripping you can configure the addon to skip it in you `ember-cli-build.js` configs:
+additional stripping you can configure the addon to skip it in your
+`ember-cli-build.js` configs _(Note that even if you disable the code stripping props
+validations will still only be run in dev builds).

 ```javascript
 // ember-cli-build.js